htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

       GROUP_QUOTA_DYNAMIC_group_physics =   0.66

-The values of the quotas must be less than 1.0, indicating fractions of the pool’s machines.
+The values of the quotas must be less than 1.0, indicating fractions of the pool's machines.
 As with static quota specification, if the sum of the children exceeds one, they are scaled down proportionally so that their sum does equal 1.0.
 If their sum is less than one, they are not changed.